jess-sys/22Docs/docs/valgrind.rst

 For example it could work as intented on your computer, but could fail during the autograder's tests

 ..note
 	This type of error could happen if you do some tests involving a recently malloc'd block.
-(Note that malloc will underline(never) initialize your data).
+(Note that malloc will *never* initialize your data).

 Syscall param points to unadressable bytes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~